Working with documents and nodes#

 camera.topView()

-Having multiple cameras in a document might be useful if you want to switch fast between different views (e.g., positions, projections, close-up views, and a full view) in the same document.
+Having multiple cameras in a document can be useful if you want to switch quickly between different views (e.g., positions, projections, close-up views, and a full view) in the same document.
 To switch between cameras in the document:

 Change the active camera in a document#